Why Most People Never Escape Mediocrity (Even When They Try)

 - Identity disruption

-And most of the time, it chooses the known.
+And most of the time, it chooses the familiar option.
 Not because it’s better — but because it feels safer.

 5. Identity Keeps People Anchored